lilkimchi/OOH_campaign_analysis/README.md

 I used Python and Pandas to clean and explore the data, along with Google's R package CausalEffect running in a python environment.

 ### Question
-How do we understand the impact of an offline campaign?
-In a digital world of tracking cookies and clicks, how do we measure the impact of hard-to-measure marketing efforts?
+What was the impact of our offline campaign?
+In a digital world of tracking cookies and clicks, measuring the impact of hard-to-measure marketing efforts can be a challenging task.

 We can use causal inference to understand the effects and determine the effect of the insertion of the campaign and whether it impacted acquisition KPIs.
 We can fit a model using Bayesian structural time series to make predictions on how acquisition metrics would have performed had the intervention of the TV campaign not taken place.
 Data is divided into 2 parts: the period before the campaign (pre-period) and the period after the campaign start (post-period).